Subscribe to Updates

 yaabot_RoboBees_2

 Lidar, actually, presents another challenge as the smallest Lidar systems weigh nearly 10 times that of the robot itself.
-Apart from the weight, power is also a challenge with 97% of the power required just for the flight.
+Apart from the weight, the flight requires 97% of the power, making power a challenge.
 Scientists at the University of Florida are working on not only making the hardware smaller but also improve the efficiency of the system.
 According to researchers, micro-lidar technology, once established, could help people interact with wearable technology in a more natural and efficient way.

 If the navigation system is sorted out, RoboBees could be used in a variety of ways.
-With coordination similar to those of actual insect groups, RoboBees can be used for search and rescue operations, military surveillance etc. Now that bees are dying at an alarming rate, RoboBees can be used for artificial pollination too.
+RoboBees, coordinated like actual insect groups, can assist in search and rescue operations, military surveillance, and artificial pollination as bees die at an alarming rate.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email